We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 REITs are special types of investments that give you access to the real estate market without having to buy physical property.

-There are traded REITs and non–traded REITs (also known as public non-listed REITs).
+There are traded REITs and non–traded REITs, including public non-listed REITs.

-Traded REITs are bought through brokers and can fluctuate in price daily while non-traded REITs are typically purchased through private placement programs.
+Traded REITs are bought through brokers and can fluctuate in price daily while non-traded REITs are typically purchased through broker-dealers or other investment platforms.

 When choosing between a publicly traded or non-traded REIT, investors should consider factors such as liquidity, risk/leverage, expected return on investment, and portfolio diversification.